Calgary Airport Rail Connection Study

 The preferred option builds on the 2020 Airport Transit Study with key highlights:

-• East-West Connection: Building on findings from the 2020 Airport Transit Line Study, the preferred option ensures the east-west connection between the Blue Line and Green Line LRT via the Calgary International Airport is maintained, linking northeast and northwest Calgary communities where approximately 60% of the demand for airport service was identified.
+• East-West Connection: Building on findings from the 2020 Airport Transit Line Study, the preferred option ensures that the east-west connection between the Blue Line and Green Line LRTs and the Calgary International Airport is maintained.
+This connection links northeast and northwest Calgary communities, where approximately 60% of the demand for airport service was identified.
+Connecting the Calgary International Airport to the Blue Line and Green Line LRT systems will provide a critical service for both travelers and employees, addressing the northeast and northwest demand we identified through our study.
+Once fully built, the preferred option would allow for up to 8 trains per hour (one every 7-8 minutes) between the Green Line LRT, the airport, and the Blue Line LRT.

-• Direct Airport-Downtown Link: The alignment does not preclude a direct connection between the airport and downtown Calgary, preserving opportunities for enhanced regional connectivity.
-The alignment was modified from the 2020 Airport Transit Line Study (including wider radii) to allow for regional rail services to serve the airport in the future which would be delivered by private rail providers.
+• Direct Airport-Downtown Link: The alignment does not preclude a direct connection between the airport and downtown Calgary, preserving opportunities for enhanced connectivity.
+The alignment was modified from the 2020 Airport Transit Line Study (including larger radii) to allow for regional rail services to serve the airport in the future, which would be delivered by private rail providers.
+Once complete, this option would allow for up to four trains per hour (one every 15 minutes) between downtown Calgary and Calgary International Airport.

 Preferred option alignment